software-mansion/react-native-screens/createNativeStackNavigator/README.md

 - `largeTitleHideShadow` - see `headerLargeTitleHideShadow`.
 - `translucent` - see `headerTranslucent`.

+#### `animationSpec`

+Animation specification for defining custom screen transition animations.
+In order for it to be used, set `stackAnimation: 'custom'`.

 #### `backButtonInCustomView`

 Boolean indicating whether to hide the back button while using `headerLeft` function.